jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 Testbed v0 (virtualized environment) for the 5G-CLARITY European Project.
 Initially started by Daniel Camps (from i2CAT). i2CAT's repository readme can be found below, after UGR's repository readme.
 Please contact Jorge Navarro-Ortiz (jorgenavarro@ugr.es) or Juan J. Ramos-Munoz (jjramos@ugr.es) for further details.

+We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel 5.4, which allows to use the Intel Wi-Fi 6 AX201 module.

 ## Setting up the virtual environment

 In order to simplify testing with MPTCP, we have developed two Vagrant configurations for the following **scenarios**: